volatiletech/sqlboiler/V5 Upgrade Guide.md

 ## CLI Changes

-### Context and the `--no-context` flag

-The `--no-context` flag has been removed.
+* The `--no-context` flag has been removed.
 All models are now generated using context.
     Similarly, interfaces and methods for non-context variants have been removed. e.g. `boil.Executor` vs `boil.ContextExecutor`.

-### Enums and the `--add-enum-types` flag

-The `--add-enum-type` flag has been removed.
+* The `--add-enum-type` flag has been removed.
 Generating types for enums is now the default behavior.
+* Removed the `--no-rows-affected` flag.
+Methods will now always return the rows affected.

 ## Fixes that caused breaking changes